Paul F-Brandwein Institute Programs

 University of Michigan

 Dr. Stapp coordinated the United Nations Belgrade Charter, was a past president of the North American Association of Environmental Education, and an environmental advisor to the Government of Australia.
-He founded Project GREEN (www.green.org) and authored several textbooks on environmental education.
+He founded the Global Rivers Environmental Education Network and authored several textbooks on environmental education.

 His was the first Paul F-Brandwein lecture.
-Its full text is available here for registered members of this site:
+Its full text is available here.

 "Watershed Education for Sustainable Development"